SoniHED 2025

 Kira Vibe Jespersen, PhD, is MSc in psychology with an additional BA in Music Therapy.
 She holds a PhD in health sciences from Aarhus University, where she is currently Associate Professor at the Danish National Research Foundation’s Center of Excellence for Music in the Brain.
 Her research focuses on clinical applications of music with a particular interest in the effect of music on sleep and the use of music for insomnia.
 Using both behavioral and neuroimaging methods, she evaluates the effects of music for improving sleep as well as the potential neurophysiological mechanisms underlying these effects.
 In a related line of research, she is mapping the use of music as a sleep aid in the general population and use surveys and big data from Spotify and YouTube to investigate the universal and subgroup characteristics of sleep music.

-Thomas Andrillon, Institute du Cerveau (ICM), Paris, France -
+Thomas Andrillon, Institute du Cerveau (ICM), France

 Biography